pintuwang/MBanks/Readme.txt

 ## Automated chart

-Use `update_chart.py` (standard-library only) to download daily adjusted close prices from Yahoo Finance, normalize them to 1 July 2024, and export an interactive Chart.js visualization to `index.html`.
-The script is intended to run every weekday at 8 PM Singapore time and skips weekends automatically.
+Use `update_chart.py` (standard-library only) to download daily adjusted close prices from Yahoo Finance, normalize them to 1 July 2024, and export two
+artifacts:

+1. `chart-data.json` – structured data (datasets, metadata, timestamp)
+2. `index.html` – a lightweight Chart.js shell that fetches the JSON at runtime

+The script is
+intended to run every weekday at 8 PM Singapore time and skips weekends automatically.
 For cron jobs: